Crested geckos are adorable pets, but they’re fairly sensitive in nature.

 Still, by closely observing each of these qualities, you will have an accurate method to discern your gecko’s sex.

-Crested geckos are quite hardy reptiles, but you should still be gentle while handling them.
+Crested geckos are quite hardy reptiles, but still, be gentle while handling them.

 Again, if you aren’t sure, get another opinion from a reptile expert or veterinarian.